-How to help a dyslexic student learn more easily?
+How can you help a dyslexic child learn Spanish effectively?

 Attempt to introduce gestures or educational games (for long sounds move hands away, for shorter ones clap hands…)

-Perform a memorization exercise at each Spanish course using colour coding, audio support or gestures.
+Perform a memorisation exercise at each Spanish course using colour coding, audio support or gestures.

-Do not forget to offer mnemonic aids that turn out to be very good ways to learn.
+Do not forget that mnemonic aids often turn out to be very good ways to learn.

 Finally, you can also encourage the student to create personal cards that will allow him/her to find more easily during exercises.